A Ceremony of Carols: 4(a). That yongë child

 And leaveth the first then doth he wrong.

-5. Balulalow
+4(b).
+Balulalow

 The text of "Balulalow" is found written by the brothers Wedderburn around 1548.
 It includes the rest of the ensemble and acts as a contrast to the first part.
 It has a different keys, rhythm, and an overall more jubilant tone than "That yongë child".
 "Balulalow" is meant to be a lullaby for the baby Jesus, and the soprano solo at the beginning of the movement paints an image of The Virgin Mary singing a lullaby to her newborn child.